Randall Made Model 5 Small Camp and Trail Knife

-Randall knives have never been mass produced and all Randall knives are made to order.
+Randall knives are not mass produced and all Randall knives are made to order.
 As of January 2014, Randall offered 40 regular catalog items and 17 non-catalog models.
 These are all fixed blade knives; Randall does not make folding knives.
 Many optional custom features and variations are available for regular catalog knives, but not for non-catalog models.

 Randall Made is a small business and the knives are made by a small group of dedicated and highly trained craftsmen.
 A long and arduous apprenticeship is required for new employees, which few are willing to undergo.
 This is one reason the production of Randall knives remains limited and delivery times are so long.

 Randall group photo courtesy of Randall Made Knives.

 The Randall knife obtained for this article came from a private party, but was alleged to never have actually been used.
-Since the waiting time for a new Randall knife is about 4-1/2 years as this is written, it was impractical to order a new knife for this review.
-Randall knives have been back ordered since 1953, when sales permanently exceeded production, so used Randall knives in excellent to like new condition typically sell for about the same price as brand new knives (and sometimes more).
+Since the waiting time for a new Randall knife is about five years, it was impractical to order a new knife for this review.
+Randall knives have been back ordered since 1953, when sales permanently exceeded production, so used Randall knives in excellent to like new condition typically sell for about the same price as brand new knives (and often more).

 Intense interest in Randall Made knives by collectors contributes to the ongoing shortage, as many are purchased and held in private collections.
 We agree with Bo Randall, who wrote: "Frankly, our favorite models are those specifically designed to be carried and used day in and day out, year after year.
 The reason is because, like many of you, Gary and I are both sportsmen, so we make knives we want to use."
 Amen to that!

 Our sample Randall is quite similar, but not exactly identical, to the current Model 5 Small Camp and Trail Knife pictured on the Randall Made website.
 Because Randall knives are hand made, frequently ordered with custom features and Model 5's first joined the line over 65 years ago, finding two from different generations that are identical is problematical.